UWCubeSat/hs2-software-design/docs/Thermal/TemperatureSensorManager.md

 - `schedIn` (`Svc.Sched`) — a rate-group tick.
 All state-machine progression and sensor polling happens here.
 - `tempReadIn` (`Thermals.TempRead`, sized `[NUM_TEMPERATURE_SENSORS]`) — lets other components pull the most recently cached readings without waiting on the bus.

-Sensor hardware is accessed over `spiWriteRead` (`Drv.SpiWriteRead`); the shared bus is addressed per-transaction via the `sensorSelect` GPIO mux.
-Each sensor is optionally paired with a `sensorDRDY` GPIO input; when connected it gates reads.
-The owning application can also mark individual sensors skipped at runtime via `setSensorSkip`.
-A skipped sensor is not configured on reset; the same port can additionally force the state machine back through `RESET` so a skip change (or any other reconfiguration) takes effect immediately, without waiting for a bus error.
+Sensor hardware is accessed over `spiWriteRead` (`Drv.SpiWriteRead`); the shared bus is addressed per-transaction via the `sensorSelect` GPIO mux (there is no separate power-enable pin/state).
+Each sensor (a MAX31856 thermocouple-to-digital converter, configured for Type K) is optionally paired with a `sensorDRDY` GPIO input; when connected, it gates `RUN`-phase reads so a sensor is only polled once its conversion result is actually ready — see `docs/DRDY.md`.
+The owning application can also mark individual sensors skipped at runtime via `setSensorSkip` (e.g. hardware known absent or faulty on a given board build) — skip has to live here rather than being a per-sensor wiring choice at the application layer, since all sensors share one SPI bus addressed via the binary-encoded `sensorSelect` mux lines, not individual per-sensor GPIOs.
+A skipped sensor is left unconfigured and is never polled; the same port can additionally force the state machine back through `RESET` so a skip change (or any other reconfiguration) takes effect immediately, without waiting for a bus error.
 Two async commands allow adjustment of per-sensor over/under-temperature thresholds at runtime.

 ## Requirements